dray01/dsphinx/_posts/istio_on_GKE.rst

 You will be able to browse to this IP and access the shopfront. (assuming you're working with GKE and not a local environment with NodePort etc)
 This is not however making use of Isio's ingress capabilities.

-Now let's enable Istio for Ingress.
+**10. Enable Istio for Ingress on our new Hipster Shop application**

 .. code-block:: bash